awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 make flash monitor
 ```

-To monitor the demo, you can subscribe to the MQTT topic where the demo application publishes messages, `freertos/demos/echo`\.
+You can monitor the messages that your device sends to the AWS Cloud with the AWS IoT console's MQTT client\.

-**To subscribe to an MQTT topic**
+**To subscribe to the MQTT topic with the AWS IoT MQTT client**

 1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.